ptek/clay/README.md

 The pages are created in html or markdown.
 The filename of an html page must be <pagename>.html Markdown pages however can be either <pagename>.md or <pagename>.markdown

 *NOTE* Your pages may have any names You want.
 However given your domain name is foo.com, and You want that the main page shows up at http://foo.com You will have to create page named index in the pages directory

+The static files like css stylesheets, javascript files and images/videos all should be placed in the _static_ folder.

+The _texts_ is a directory, in which You can create the texts with images, which will then be available to the layouts and the pages.
+A text file in _texts_ directory must be written in [markdown](http://daringfireball.net/projects/markdown/) and have the extension of either .md or .markdown in order to be used.
+You can then use any text with filename *some-article.md* as *{{{text-some-article}}}* in Your pages.
+Please note, that in pages or layouts You should do a tripple brackets, otherwise the tags will be escaped and You will see html instead of nice formatted text.

 ----------------------------------------